A Beginners Guide to SEO

 I’m calling security!

-A Secure Sockets Layer, or SSL, certificate provides an encrypted link between a web server (your website’s hosting provider) and a browser (that’s your user).
+A Secure Sockets Layer, or SSL, the certificate provides an encrypted link between a web server (your website’s hosting provider) and a browser (that’s your user).
 It ensures that all of the information passed during the interaction between your user and your website remains private.
 While it’s not officially part of any Google algorithm, you’ll have likely noticed the Not Secure notification preceding a URL in the address bar of your browser.
 Google wants their users to feel safe in knowing that prying eyes aren’t trying to steal their personal information.
 This is already required for e-Commerce websites, but we’re sure, will be required for all websites in the near future.

 Search Engine Optimization Take Away: